Ommina/WallpaperCraft/README.md

 ## Downloads

 * 1.7.10 and 1.10.2 versions have been removed from CurseForge, presumably by the author.
+* 1.12.2 version can be found on [CurseForge - Wallpapercraft](https://www.curseforge.com/minecraft/mc-mods/wallpapercraft)
 * 1.14.4 and later versions can be found on [CurseForge - Wallpapercraft: A Fresh Roll](https://www.curseforge.com/minecraft/mc-mods/wallpapercraft-a-fresh-roll)

 ## Issues